cmdcolin/cmdcolin.github.io/_posts/2024-10-29-superstitionsbegone.md

 ## Very superstitious

-When a codebase is left unfettered for a long time, it often ends up accumulating a lot of what one might call 'superstitious' if-statements.
+As a codebase grows, it often ends up accumulating a lot of what one might call 'superstitious' if-statements.
 They might have even 'fixed a bug' a long time ago.
 But, if your typescript types can tell you that such a condition is not even possible, should you even have these superstitions anymore?

 By using `@typescript-eslint/no-unnecessary-condition`, you can begin the process of exorcising these superstitious if-statements from your codebase!